jbloom/mutpath/_sources/mutpath_make_digraph.txt

 * *mutationdates*.pdf is created if `matplotlib`_ is available.
 It is a PDF file plotting the first dates of occurrences of mutations that occur in at least *labelcutoff* of the paths.

-* *persistencefile* is a text file giving the persistence (time to next node) for nodes specified in *nodenamesfile* and that occur in at least *labelcutoff* of the paths.
+* *persistencefile* is a text file giving the persistence (time to next node) for nodes specified in *nodenamefile* and that occur in at least *labelcutoff* of the paths.